-To help you understand how reflux can “trick” California DUI breath testing devices, our DUI defense attorneys discuss the following, below:
+To help you understand how GERD, reflux, heartburn and hiatal hernia can “trick” California DUI breath testing devices, our DUI defense attorneys will answer the following frequently asked questions:

-Many people experience acid reflux and heartburn from time to time.
-When reflux becomes chronic, it is known as gastroesophageal reflux disease (GERD).
+Many people experience acid reflux and heartburn—its major symptom--from time to time.
+When reflux becomes chronic, it is known as gastroesophageal reflux disease (GERD).5

 In normal digestion, the lower esophageal sphincter (LES) opens to allow food to pass into the stomach.
 After eating, the LES closes to prevent stomach contents from flowing back into the esophagus.

-If the LES doesn't close all the way… or if it opens too often… stomach acid and contents can flow back up into your esophagus, and even your mouth.6
+If the LES doesn't close all the way or opens too often, stomach acid and contents can flow back up into your esophagus—and even all the way to your mouth.6

-Most mouth alcohol evaporates within 15 minutes.
-This is why Title 17 of the California Code of Regulations requires that law enforcement continually observe you for 15 minutes before administering a DUI breath test.11
+Most mouth alcohol--including that caused by acid reflux, GERD, and heartburn--evaporates within 15 minutes.
+This is why Title 17 of the California Code of Regulations requires that law enforcement continually observe you for 15 minutes before administering a DUI breath test.8

 - ingested sources (such as alcoholic drinks or mouthwashes containing alcohol), or